ChrisLFieldsII/watch-room/README.md

 ## Philosophies

 - The extension should listen to the video player events rather than re-inventing the wheel and having controls in the extension browserAction

+TODO: add UI to browserAction to create/join room